Alphabet’s Jigsaw expands AI-powered toxic comment detection technology to Spanish

 In a nutshell, Perspective is trained via a human-generated database of comments that have already been labeled as toxic.
 The Perspective API essentially allows publishers to connect their own comments systems to this database, with Perspective rating each comment based on how similar it is to previously flagged comments.

-Perspective is actually designed to work in tandem with human moderators, as it automatically sorts comments by their toxicity score, so they can start by approving / deleting comments with the highest rating first.
+Perspective is designed to work in tandem with human moderators, as it automatically sorts comments by their toxicity score, making it easy to start by approving or deleting comments with the highest ratings.

-Interestingly, Perspective can also be a useful tool for commenters as it gives them real time feedback on how toxic their comment is likely to be perceived as.
+Interestingly, Perspective can also be a useful tool for commenters, as it gives them real-time feedback on how likely their comment is to be perceived as toxic.
 So if someone types a profanity-laden response to an article, they can see before they hit “publish” how likely their comment is to contravene community guidelines.
-And that is exactly how EL PAÍS is using it.
+And that is exactly how El País using it.

 “It highlights another way to use the information that Perspective provides — a measurement of toxicity in language — in ways other than helping moderators sort comments or letting readers select which comments they see,” Jigsaw said.
 “Studies have shown that when people receive real-time feedback that their comments might be perceived as toxic, commenters often opt to rephrase their comments.”

-Many online comment systems already have systems in place to help moderators manage user-generated responses, such as community-led “upvotes” and profanity filters.
-Using machine learning to teach a system based on historical data should go some way toward improving things.
-However, Perspective has not been without controversy, with a number of false positives flagged according to reports last year — one example showed that a phrase such as “I am a gay black woman” was deemed as “toxic” by Perspective.
+Many online comment systems already have structures in place to help moderators manage user-generated responses, such as community-led “upvotes” and profanity filters.
+Using machine learning to teach a system based on historical data should go some way toward improving this process.
+However, Perspective has not been without controversy, with a number of false positives flagged, according to reports last year.
+One example showed that a phrase such as “I am a gay black woman” was deemed as “toxic” by Perspective.

 Investments

 Technology companies have been investing heavily in technology to make their platforms more palatable, with the likes of Twitter and Microsoft rolling out various abuse and troll-detection tools in recent years.
-AI is playing an increasingly bigger role in helping companies manage content on their platforms at scale — back in October, Facebook revealed that it had used AI to remove nearly 9 million images of child nudity in the previous quarter alone.
-And Google recently released a new AI-powered Content Safety API to save human moderators from exposure to child abuse images.
+AI is playing a growing role in helping companies manage content on their platforms at scale — back in October, Facebook revealed that it had used AI to remove nearly 9 million images of child nudity in the previous quarter alone.
+And Google recently released a new AI-powered Content Safety API to shield human moderators from exposure to child abuse images.

-In the build up to the launch with EL PAÍS, Jigsaw said that it has been working with the Spanish publication for a year to analyze historical public comments on its website.
+In the buildup to the launch with El País, Jigsaw said it has been working with the Spanish publication for a year to analyze historical public comments on its website.

-“The process for training Perspective to work in new languages is identical to training it in English, but training machine learning models requires substantial data sets — in this case, lots of public online comments in Spanish,” Jigsaw said.
+“The process for training Perspective to work in new languages is identical to training it in English, but training machine learning models requires substantial datasets — in this case, lots of public online comments in Spanish,” Jigsaw said.
 “Those Spanish-language comments helped us train our machine learning models to understand how to spot toxicity in Spanish, as well as the linguistic nuances of that language.”